 Temporary Event Notices

-If you want to carry out a ‘licensable activity’ on unlicensed premises you will need to give a Temporary Event Notice (TEN).
-Licensable activity includes:
+If you want to carry out a licensable activity on unlicensed premises, you will need to give a Temporary Event Notice (TEN).

-Providing regulated entertainment (live or recorded music, films, plays etc)
+- providing regulated entertainment (live or recorded music, films, plays, and similar)

-Serving hot food or drink between 11pm and 5am (known as late night refreshment)
+- serving hot food or drink between 11pm and 5am - this is known as late night refreshment

 - a risk to public safety